 If you are recovering or require extended medical care, you might not necessarily be able to seek immediate legal assistance.
 However, acting as quickly as you are able is a good idea.
 The statute of limitations, or how long you have to file a personal injury lawsuit, is found under Fla.
 Stat. § 95.11(3) and states that personal injury cases generally have to be filed within four years of the date of injury.

 While four years sounds like a long time, it often passes faster than people realize.
 When you take into consideration the time it takes to recover from your injuries, find legal help, and prepare your case, several years might go by before your lawsuit is ready.
-If the deadline on your case is coming up, it might be possible to have the statute of limitations tolled under very specific circumstances so you can buy some extra time.
+If the deadline on your case is coming up, it might be possible to have the statute of limitations tolled under very specific exceptions so you can buy some extra time.
 You should discuss your case with an attorney to see if tolling is possible in your situation.

 People Who Might Be Liable for Your Personal Injuries in Hollywood, FL